precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

-## Restrictions for Parallel Participants
+## Restrictions for parallel participants

 As stated above, for parallel participants only `read`-`consistent` and `write`-`conservative` are valid combinations.
 If want to find out why, have a look at [Benjamin's thesis](https://mediatum.ub.tum.de/doc/1320661/document.pdf), page 85.
 But what to do if you want a `write`-`consistent` mapping?
 The trick is to move the mapping to the other participant, then `write` becomes `read`:
 * Move the mapping, adjust `write` to `read`